mixxxdj/mixxx/source/chapters/introduction.rst

 System Requirements
 ===================

-Mixxx is available for Windows, Mac OSX and GNU/Linux.
+Mixxx is available for Windows, Mac OS X and GNU/Linux.
 Mixxx is designed to use very few system resources, but the Mixxx team suggests these minimum requirements for having a great experience with Mixxx: